Silberio/ChasTest/README.md

 #### Marshalling an xml

-This can be done two ways, either through sample method done by hardcoded data where
+This can be done two ways, either through sample method done by hardcoded data residing in the *createOrderWithSampleData()* function and by user input through the *createOrderByUserInput()* method, which will prompt the user for input on every line.
+There are currently no exception handlers or validators for the input.

+#### Unmarshalling an xml

+Unmarshalling (porting data from XML to a POJO) is done primarily with the *selectUnmarshall()* method, which will prompt the user for the file location.
+Location must be given with an absolute filepath.
+File path will then be stored locally and then given to a *new File()* object , which in turn will be passed on to *unmarshallXML* for unmarshalling.
+A few lines from the data will be printed on the console.